 - Valencia National HS (Valencia Technical.
 School.)
 Bong-ao, Valencia

 - Valencia National HS -Dobdob Ext.
 Dobdob, Valencia

 All information about public schools were provided by the DepEd Negros Oriental

 Valencia is a producer of electric power by using the natural geothermal power.
-A geothermal power station operated by the Energy Development Corporation is hosted by Valencia’s Barangay Puhagan.
+A geothermal power station operated by the Energy Development Corporation is hosted by Barangay Puhagan.
 The electric power produced there is supplying the needs not only of Negros, bur also Panay and part of Cebu.

-The economy of the municipality of Valencia is mainly based on agriculture and the lanzones fruits grown in Valencia are exported to other towns across the province.
+The economy of the municipality is mainly based on agriculture and the lanzones fruits grown in Valencia are exported to other towns across the province.
 Other major agricultural products of Valencia are copra, abaca, corn, vegetables, flowers, root crops, and other exotic fruits such as rambutan.

 Landmarks and Touristic Attractions of Valencia

 One of the landmarks of the municipality of Valencia is the Filipino-Japanese Amity Memorial Shrine, which stands at the foot of Mount Talinis and marks the spot where Filipino and American troops fought the Japanese Imperial Army during the World War II.
 Another touristic attraction in Valencia is the Casaroro Falls.
 Other eco-tourism sites include Tejero Highland Resort and Adventure Park, Banica Swimming Lagoon, Malabo / Pulangbato Falls, Mt.
 Talinis, and the Forest Camp.
-Other interesting landmarks of Valencia are the Spanish Fountain and Cata-al War Memorabilia, a private collection including grenades, bombs, grenades, coins, Japanese and American bills, medals, a Japanese soldier mummy, and an authentic military uniform.
+Other interesting landmarks of the municipality are the Spanish Fountain and Cata-al War Memorabilia, a private collection including grenades, bombs, grenades, coins, Japanese and American bills, medals, a Japanese soldier mummy, and an authentic military uniform.